Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 1. 1

 Create a project — Go to Projects → New Project.
 Enter the data center name, location, capacity, and deal type.
+Alternatively import projects directly from the Enterprise System DCB or Retrofit pipeline via the DES sync.

 2. 2